gupta-saransh/ChatApplication/README.md

 $ mvn clean install
 ```

-Alternatively an IDE such as IntelliJ m
+Alternatively an IDE such as IntelliJ might be used.
+Since the project is currently Vanilla JavaScript the front end code does not need to be built.